 If they are visual learners, you may want to use lots of posters and visual aids.
-If they are auditory learners, you may want to set up a stereo space with headphones so they can listen to audio books and music.
+If they are auditory learners, you may want to set up a stereo space with headphones so they can listen to audiobooks and music.
 For some kids, too many visuals in one space can be distracting.
 For other kids, lively displays and lots of educational information is inspiring.

-The night before, create a schedule using a time blocking strategy.
+The night before, create a schedule using a time-blocking strategy.

 Clear a wall.

 Clear one wall of your designated space and make it completely blank.
-Make sure that it’s free of pictures or furniture blocking access to it.
-Together, make a poster that reads “I Want to Learn More About…” and put it high on the wall.
+Make sure it’s free of pictures or furniture blocking access to it.
+Together, make a poster that reads “I Want to Learn More About…” and put it up high on the wall.

 Create a visual learning board on your wall.